 Open 7 days a week

-Fillings aren’t only useful for correcting teeth.
-They also work to prevent further damage by closing off areas where bacteria can enter.
+Composite fillings aren’t only useful for correcting teeth.
+They also work to prevent further damage by closing off vulnerable areas where bacteria can enter.

-Root canals allow us to salvage the structure of the tooth and avoid extraction.
-If your tooth is too weak to support itself following root canal therapy, our dentists may use a dental crown to provide the finishing touch, creating an equally stunning and durable result.
+Root canal therapy allows us to salvage the structure of your tooth and avoid extraction.
+If your tooth is too weak to support itself following root canal therapy, our Staten Island dentists may use a porcelain crown to provide the finishing touch, creating an equally stunning and durable result.

 Oral Cancer Screening

-An oral cancer screening is an examination that our dentists will perform during your routine visits, looking for signs of cancer or precancerous conditions.
+An oral cancer screening is an examination that our dentists will perform during your routine dental checkups, looking for signs of cancer or precancerous conditions.

 Each year, it’s estimated that 53,000 Americans will be diagnosed with oral cancer.
-However, since this condition can lead to death, the earlier we can identify the issue, the better chance you have of beating it.
+Since this condition can be fatal without treatment, it’s crucial to start treatment as soon as possible.
+The earlier we can identify the issue, the better chance you have of beating it.

 Gum Disease Treatment

-During your biannual checkups, we’ll clean your teeth, but we’ll also examine your gums for signs of infection.
-Gum disease is treatable, especially in the early stages.
+During your biannual checkups, we’ll examine your gums for any signs of infection.
+Gum disease can lead to severe consequences for your oral health, but it’s easily treatable in the early stages.

-If you improve your oral hygiene routine and the health of your gums hasn’t improved, our Staten Island dentists might use periodontal scaling and root planing to remove the plaque and tartar that’s stuck below the gumline.
+If you improve your oral hygiene routine and the health of your gums doesn’t change, our Staten Island dentists might use periodontal scaling and root planing to remove any plaque and tartar that’s stuck below the gumline.

-While trauma is one reason for the issue, damaged or decayed teeth can cause the effects as well.
-However, when you visit our Staten Island practice, we can help alleviate your discomfort and restore your ability to speak or eat with ease.
+While trauma is one reason for this issue, damaged or decayed teeth can cause these effects as well.
+When you visit our Staten Island dental practice, our family dentists can help alleviate your discomfort and restore your ability to speak and eat with ease.